Please also see the Faculty and Graduate sections for services specific to them.

-- Mentoring Program for new faculty.
+Mentoring Program for New Faculty

-- Educational and Professional Development workshops for faculty, graduate students, and undergraduates.
+Educational and Professional Development workshops

 Private Consultation Services.
 We offer confidential individual teaching consultations to anyone who teaches at Clark, including full time and part time faculty and graduate teaching assistants.
 Consultations are typically requested when an instructor has a specific teaching area in which s/he has questions or wishes to improve, but can also be requested for more general teaching feedback.
 A consultation usually begins with a meeting to determine your interests and needs and to review your course.
 If you wish, we may proceed to one or more classroom observations, with written feedback provided, and/or continue with additional meetings.
 Other possibilities include, but are not limited to, videotaping your class and reviewing your student ratings.
 You make the decisions, and we tailor the consultation to your needs and available time.
-Consultations are done by Mary-Ellen Boyle.

 Go to the Consultation page to learn about these services, and/or contact Mary-Ellen Boyle.